notuntoward/obsidian-emacs-text-editor/README.md

 ## Key Repeat

-When enabled in Settings → Community plugins → Emacs text editor, movement keys repeat when held down, just like arrow keys:
+When enabled in Settings → Community plugins → Emacs text editor, the following additional hotkeys will repeat when held down, as in emacs:

 - **Character movement:** Ctrl+F, Ctrl+B
 - **Line movement:** Ctrl+N, Ctrl+P
 - **Word movement:** Alt+F, Alt+B

-In the Settings, you can also adjust the initial delay, repeat interval, or use quick presets (Slow/Medium/Fast).
+  **Character, Word Deletion**: Ctrl+D, Alt+D

-The movement key repeat mechanism works around Obsidian API limitations which prevent control key repeats.
-Unlike the arrow key repeat, it is separate from your OS keyboard repeat controls; changing movement key repeat timing with these settings affects only Obsidian repeat behavior.
+In the Settings, you can also adjust the initial repeat delay or interval, or use quick presets (Slow/Medium/Fast).
+This repeat mechanism works around Obsidian API limitations which prevent changing ctrl or alt key repeats.
+It is separate from your OS keyboard repeat controls; changing repeat timing here affects only Obsidian hotkey hotkey behavior.

 ## Known issues